AndreaRescalli/Potentiostat_GUI/README.md

 ## Clone
 (Please don't modify the code.
 If you wish to work on the code: fork the repo, clone the forked one and work on that)
 - clone this repo by clicking on the green button 'Code' and then copy the HTTPS url
-- open git bash in the folder when you want to locally save this project
+- open git bash in the folder where you want to locally save this project
 - launch: git clone *copyed url*

 You will now have this project stored locally on your computer.
 You can close the git bash

 ## virtual environment